 Sean Gosewisch is in fifth season as Assistant Track and Field Coach.
 He is also in his fourth year as Assistant Cross Country Coach.

 Gosewisch returns to William Penn after serving as a graduate assistant coach from 2012-2013.
 He has a Master's of Business Leadership degree from WPU in 2013.

-A 2010 graduate of Southern Illinois-Edwardsville, he majored in history.
-A national qualifier at the NCAA Division I and II levels, he was a captain of both the cross country and track and field squads as a senior.
+Gosewisch is a 2010 graduate of Southern Illinois-Edwardsville with a degree in history.
+He was a captain of both the cross country and track and field squads as a senior.